UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

 ---

-## Feedback
+??? info "For teachers"

     - How many regular expression dialects exist?

     ??? question "Answer"

         At least 3:

         - `grep` (basic)
         - `egrep` (extended)
         - `pgrep` (Perl-like)

     ---

     - We have sent the `grep` manual to `grep` using a pipe.
       Can we use any text?

     ??? question "Answer"

         Yes: the `grep` manual is just text like any other.

     ---

     - Can we send the output of `grep` to `grep`?

     ??? question "Answer"

         Yes: the `grep` output is just text like any other.

     ---

     - What is a Kleene star and what does it do?

     ??? question "Answer"

         The Kleene star is the regular expression pattern `*`.
         In English it would be read as: 'the thing before it repeated at least zero times'.

     ---

     - What is the difference between `[^A-Z]` and `^[A-Z]`?

     ??? question "Answer"

         The first regular expression means: 'All characters, except all uppercase letters'.

         The second regular expression means: 'At the start of a line, any uppercase letter'.

     ---

     - What is regular expression for 'any line of text' (including empty ones)?

     ??? question "Answer"

         The regular expression for 'any line of text' is `.*`, as `.` means 'Any character' and `*` means 'repeated at least zero times'.

     ---

     - Why does `man grep | grep .*` not work, where `man grep | grep ".*"` does?

     ??? question "Answer"

         The double-quotes assure that the regular expression patter `.*` is read as such.

         The 'naked' `.*` is a `bash` expression of 'all hidden files', as hidden files start with a `.` (e.g. `ls .*`).
         This meaning can change depending on context (e.g. `cat .*`).

     ---

     - Knowing that `grep --ignore-case` ignores case, and `grep --invert-match` inverts the match (i.e. showing non-matching lines), how to combine these in the same command?

     ??? question "Answer"

         Write these one after the other:

         ```bash
         grep --ignore-case --invert-match
         ```

         For example, the command below shows all lines in the `grep` manual that do not have the lower-case, nor upper-case letters 'a' to (and including) 'f'.

         ```bash
         man grep | grep --ignore-case --invert-match "[a-f]"
         ```

     ---

 ## Tests